Skip to main content

 Device inventory.
 A live inventory of every managed device: model, OS version, storage capacity, installed apps, last check-in time.
 This replaces spreadsheet-based asset tracking.

 Security alerts.
-Get notified when a device is jailbroken, when someone removes the MDM profile (on unsupervised devices), or when a device has not checked in for a specified period.
+Get notified when a device is jailbroken, when someone removes the MDM profile, or when a device has not checked in for a specified period.

 Usage reports.
 Data consumption, app usage patterns, and battery health across the fleet.
 Useful for capacity planning and identifying devices due for replacement.